Skip to content

 So can security

-Everything in this project, titled 'It takes a child to raise a village/Free' is about boundaries and safety, but not in the helicopter-like, patronising way we think of when we think of those words.
+Everything in this project, titled 'It takes a child to raise a village/Free' is about boundaries and safety, but not in the helicopter-like, patronising way we think of with those words.
 Here, children learn that boundaries can be pushed back, and safety is something you take care of together.

 This festival does not necessarily need to attract more audiences to mainstream theatre, as long as it continues to ensure that those mainstream theatre audiences get to see places they would never otherwise go.